natalieagus/50002/index.md

 Building the next-generation Operating System?
 Surely you need to be familiar with the architecture of the CPU you're building it for.

 ### Tech Lead, DevOps Engineer
 Any good fullstack software engineer needs to have a pretty good idea about the Operating System, Network, and Security.
-In order to appreciate the knowledge in these domain, it is fundamental to understand basic principles of how our computers work, all the way down to its ISA.
+In order to appreciate the knowledge in these domains, it is fundamental to understand basic principles of how our computers work, all the way down to its ISA.
 You'll never know when you'll be faced with some very weird bugs that requires systematic debugging, or needing to fix major vulnerability in your system.

 ### Contributing to Open Source Project
-Thinking to contribute to improve the Linux Kernel?
+Thinking of contributing to improve the Linux Kernel?
 Or writing the next-generation debugger?
 Contributing by making merge requests to fix open issues in famous backend/frontend framework?
 How about making an efficient front-end framework by yourself?
 Maybe you'll also want to create your own game engine, or simply answer questions in StackOverflow.
 Yep, think big.

 ### Other Fields and Application
 Other non-directly related fields that require you to work with **hardware and software optimisation**, deep diving into **assembly code** or making a tweak or two to your compiler requires the basic building blocks taught in 50.002.
 Knowing how digital systems work really equip you with all of the necessary knowledge to **troubleshoot** and **debug** almost anything.